microsoft/hi-ml/hi-ml-histopathology/docs/panda_model.md

 ## Expected results

-The best runs so far uses Transformer Pooling layer similar to the one implemented in Myronenko et. al 2021 (`pool_type=TransformerPoolingBenchmark.__name__`).
+The best runs so far uses Transformer Pooling layer similar to the one implemented in Myronenko et. al 2021 (`pool_type=TransformerPoolingBenchmark.__name__`), in combintation with fine-tuning the encoder.

-`SlidesPandaImageNetMIL` Model trained on tiles created on-the-fly from WSI:
-[Link to best run]: <https://ml.azure.com/experiments/id/0e4d640b-7e4f-44cc-afcf-42bfbe9b2294/runs/HD_0e805b91-319d-4fde-8bc3-1cea3a6d08dd?wsid=/subscriptions/db9fc1d1-b44e-45a8-902d-8c766c255568/resourcegroups/innereyerg/workspaces/innereye4ws&tid=72f988bf-86f1-41af-91ab-2d7cd011db47>
-Cross validation metrics (mean ± std):
+`SlidesPandaImageNetMIL` model trained with fine-tuning, cross validation metrics (mean ± std):

 - Validation accuracy: 0.7828 ± 0.0037
 - Validation AUROC: 0.9473 ± 0.002
 - Validation QWK: 0.8793 ± 0.0074

+For internal reference, this was run `HD_0e805b91-319d-4fde-8bc3-1cea3a6d08dd` on `innereye4ws`.

 ## Model variants